 Place all batter ingredients in a food processor, and process, using the pulse button, only until combined, taking care not over mix.

-Arrange the plums over the batter, skin side up. if any juices have leaked in the pitting step, pour it evenly over the fruit.
+Arrange the plums over the batter, skin side up, very close together.
+Don't leave any gap between the plum halves.
+If any juices have leaked in the pitting step, pour it evenly over the fruit.
 Sprinkle evenly with the 2 tablespoons Erythritol stevia blend.

 Bake about 30 minutes, or a little longer, until the batter looks golden and the fruit looks nice and roasted.

 Serve warm or at room temperature.
 Makes a good dozen servings.